text-to-cards/text-to-cards/docs/usage.md

 ## Card Hints

-Memo-to-Trello uses the following hints to extract different parts of your cards (see details below):
+Text to Cards uses the following hints to extract different parts of your cards (see details below):

 - [`::card title`](#card-title) to find cards and separate their title from description
 - [`@username` or `@initials`](#username-or-initials) for members